-Linguist and best-selling author Dr. John McWhorter will be the featured speaker for Angelo State University’s 2016 E. James Holland University Symposium on American Values Monday, Oct.
-17, in the Houston Harte University Center, 1910 Rosemont Drive.
+Writer, academic and “techno-sociologist” Dr. Zeynep Tufekci will be the featured speaker for ASU’s 2017 E. James Holland University Symposium on American Values Monday, Oct.
+16, in the Houston Harte University Center, 1910 Rosemont Drive.

-McWhorter’s presentation, “Changing Language: #AmericanValues,” will be covered in two sessions at 2 p.m. and 7:30 p.m. in the University Center’s C.J.
+Tufekci’s presentation, “Machine Intelligence and Humanity: An Alien in Our Midst,” will be covered in two sessions at 2 p.m. and 7:30 p.m. in the University Center’s C.J.
 Davidson Conference Center.
-For the afternoon session, he will present “Words on the Move: Why English Won’t – and Can’t – Sit Still (Like, Literally).”
-The evening session will feature a public question-and-answer forum moderated by Dr. John Wegner, ASU professor of English and dean of the Freshman College.
+The evening session will also feature a public question-and-answer forum moderated by Dr. Kanisorn Wongsrichanalai of the ASU history faculty.

 Informal receptions will be held following each session at 3:15 p.m. and 9 p.m. in the University Center Tower Lobby.
 Both the sessions and the receptions are open free to the public.

 An associate professor in the School of Information and Library Science at the University of North Carolina, Tufekci’s research interests revolve around the intersection of technology and society.
 Her academic work focuses on social movements and civics, privacy and surveillance, and social interaction.

 Also on the UNC sociology faculty, Tufekci is a faculty associate at Harvard University’s Berkman Center for Internet and Society, and was previously a fellow at the Center for Information Technology Policy at Princeton University.
 She is becoming increasingly known for her work on “big data” and algorithmic decision making, and she writes a popular blog titled http://technosociology.org/.